 3. You may get a new credit card — or not

 In some cases, when the business goes bankrupt and closes, the card issuer may opt to convert the card to a generic one.
-There are cases where a major bank like Chase has issued a card with a retailer’s logo on it — let’s use Circuit City as an example — and because the store went under, the bank sent new cards out.
+There are cases where a major bank like Chase has issued a card with a retailer’s logo on it — let’s use Circuit City as an example — and because the store went under (it’s back now), the bank sent new cards out.
 Those new cards, of course, are attached to the same account that you had with the retailer, meaning that your outstanding balance will survive even though the store didn’t.

 There are cases in which card holders are not issued new cards.
 It just depends on the store, bank and situation.